thescientist13/github-dashboard/README.md

 After cloning the repo, and making sure you have [Node LTS](https://nodejs.org/) installed, please do the following

 1. Run `npm install -g yarn@0.21.3`
-2. Run `yarn install`
+1. Run `yarn install`
-2. Run `cp src/services/credentials.ts.tmpl src/services/credentials.ts` and replace the `xxx`'s with your Github username and a GitHub
+1. Run `npm run setup`
-_"Personal Access Token"_ with the following scopes:
+1. Replace replace the `xxx`'s with your Github username and a GitHub _"Personal Access Token"_ with the following scopes:
 - repo
 - admin:org